Research Projects

 Project Description

 Synaptic transmission in Alzheimer's disease is a crucial question but remain elusive.
-In order to address this question, we will study how synaptic vesicles are released in neurons with amyloid.
-We will figure out how amyloid affects the exocytosis of synaptic vesicles.
+In order to address this question, we will study how synaptic vesicles are release in neurons with amyloid.
+We will figure out how amyloid affect the exocytosis of synaptic vesicles.

 Student's roles